ptbrowne/remark-jscodeshift/README.md

 This is particularly convenient when dealing with a large repository of markdown examples, for example if you are maintaining a styleguide with [react-styleguidist][].

+### Options

+- `transform`: File path to the jscodeshift transform file
+- `allowNoLang`: By default, remark-jscodeshift will only consider codeblocks whose language is `js`, `javascript` or `jsx`.
+By setting this option, it will also consider codeblocks with no language.

 [remark]: https://github.com/remarkjs/remark
 [jscodeshift]: https://github.com/facebook/jscodeshift